Lara Flynn Boyle

 Lara Flynn Boyle (born March 24, 1970) is an American actress.
 She is known for playing Donna Hayward in the television series Twin Peaks (1990–1991).
-After appearing in Penelope Spheeris's comedy Wayne's World (1992), Boyle had a lead role in John Dahl's neo-noir film Red Rock West (1993), and in the psychological thriller The Temp (1993), followed by roles in Threesome (1994), Cafe Society (1995), Happiness (1998), and the villainous Serleena in Men in Black II (2002).
+After appearing in Penelope Spheeris's comedy Wayne's World (1992), Boyle had a lead role in John Dahl's neo-noir film Red Rock West (1993), and in the psychological thriller The Temp (1993), followed by roles in Threesome and Baby's Day Out (both in 1994), Cafe Society (1995), Happiness (1998), and the villainous Serleena in Men in Black II (2002).
 From 1997 to 2003, she starred in the ABC series The Practice, for which she received a Primetime Emmy Award nomination.

 Early life

 Boyle was born in Davenport, Iowa, the daughter of Sally Flynn, a clerical worker, assistant, and manager, and Michael L. Boyle.
 Her paternal grandfather was U.S. Representative Charles A. Boyle.
 She has Irish, German, and Italian ancestry.
 She is named after a character in Boris Pasternak's novel Doctor Zhivago.
 Her father left when she was six, causing her and her mother to move to smaller quarters.
 Around this time, she was diagnosed with dyslexia.
-She was raised in Chicago, Illinois, and Wisconsin, and graduated from The Chicago Academy for the Arts.
+She was raised in Chicago, Illinois, and Wisconsin, and graduated from Chicago Academy for the Arts.